Online multiple testing with super-uniformity reward: Preliminaries

+In the literature, this property is referred to as predictability, see \cite{ramdas2017online}.
+Throughout the manuscript, an online multiple testing procedure is identified with a family $\mathcal{A} = \{\alpha_t, t \geq 1\}$ of such predictable critical values.
+Let us now state the assumptions used in what follows.
+First, recall the classical {\it super-uniformity} assumption:

-which means that each test rejecting $H_{0, t}$ when $p_t(X_{t})$ is smaller than or equal to $u$ is of level $u$.
+which means that each test rejecting $H_{0, t}$ when $p_t(X)$ is smaller than or equal to $u$ is of level $u$.
 Here, we typically consider a setting where these tests may have a more stringent level.
 Formally, at each time $t$, there is a {\it known} null function $F_t:[0,1] \to [0,1]$ satisfying

-{Note that we will sometimes also consider $F_t(u)$ for $u \geq 1$, in which it is to be understood as $F_t(u \wedge 1)$.
-This makes equation $F_{t}(u)\leq u$ still valid under \eqref{eqn:superunif}.} The function family $\mathcal{F} = \{F_t, t \geq 1 \}$ will be referred to as the {\it null bounding family}.
+Note that we will sometimes also consider $F_t(u)$ for $u \geq 1$, in which it is to be understood as $F_t(u \wedge 1)$.
+The family $\mathcal{F} = \{F_t, t \geq 1 \}$ will be referred to as the {\it null bounding family}.
 Note that \eqref{eqn:superunif} reduces to \eqref{eqn:superunif0} when choosing $F_t(u) = u$ for all $u$, but encompasses other cases by choosing differently the null bounding family.
 Typically, for discrete tests, it is well-known that $F_t(u)$ can be (much) smaller than $u$, see Example~\ref{ex:leading} for more details.
 Second, another important assumption is the {\it online independence} within the $p$-value process:

-Assumption \eqref{indep} holds in the case where the variables in $(X_t, t \geq 1)$ are all mutually independent, which means that the data are collected independently at each time. \begin{remark} In this manuscript, results are often based on assumptions \eqref{eqn:superunif} and \eqref{indep}.
+For instance, Assumption \eqref{indep} holds in the case where $p_t(X)$ only depends on $X_t$ and the variables in $(X_t, t \geq 1)$ are all mutually independent, which means that the data are collected independently at each time. \begin{remark} In this manuscript, results are often based on assumptions \eqref{eqn:superunif} and \eqref{indep}.
 In all these results, these two assumptions can be replaced by the weaker condition

+When choosing the null bounding family $F_t(u)=u$ for all $u$, the latter condition is sometimes referred to as SuperCoAD (super-uniformity conditionally on all discoveries), see \cite{ramdas2017online}. \end{remark}